brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 [^3]: *Etienne Grandjean: Ergonomic Aspects of Visual Display Terminals*

 ^ Since the early rise of computers, people have been doing research on what colours are the easiest to work with on screens.
-For example, there's a guy called "Etienne Grandjean" who wrote a paper on this topic: Ergonomic Aspects of Visual Display Terminals
+For example, there's a guy called "Etienne Grandjean" who wrote a paper on this exact topic: Ergonomic Aspects of Visual Display Terminals

 ^ It turns out that dark text on a light background is easier to read than the opposite, because the dark parts automatically draw your subconscious attention.